 The Electric Auto-Lite company made electrical starters and spark plugs at a factory in Toledo.
 Although we don’t think of the American Federation of Labor as organizing industrial workers–because usually they didn’t–by the early 1930s, the pressure to engage in industrial strikes was forcing the AFL to move in a limited way on this front, particularly after the passage of the National Industrial Recovery Act in 1933.
 So the AFL sought to organize the Auto-Lite plant, as well as several other auto plants.
 It had some early success, establishing temporary industrial unions at a few plants by March 1934.

 AFL president William Green was never comfortable with this arrangement.
-He saw himself as the sole mediator between workers and employers and these industrial workers were too independent for his tests.
+He saw himself as the sole mediator between workers and employers and these industrial workers were too independent for his tastes.
 When the auto unions decided on a strike in March 1934, Green tried to stamp it out, with the help of Franklin Roosevelt, who offered mediation because he feared an auto strike would hurt the recovery; Green felt the unions were not strong enough to win.
 When Green agreed, auto union membership plummeted since workers no longer trusted him to represent them.

 In Toledo, workers had organized Federal Labor Union (the AFL name for these temp unions) Local 18384.
 This local focused on Auto-Lite but actually had members from multiple car and car part companies in Toledo.
 This gave the local a lot of power because they could go on strike at one company but still have dues money coming in, allowing it to pay strike dues without becoming insolvent.
 On February 23, 1934, workers briefly walked out for union recognition and a 10% pay increase.
 They came to an agreement in late March on a smallish pay increase (the union wanted another 20%) and an agreement to talk further.
 But when management refused to sign the new contract, a group of workers walked out.